SFe-Team-was-taken/SFe/format-specification/section5.md

 ## 5.5 "iver" subchunk

 - Read the Soundfont(r) 2.04 specification for info on how to use ROM samples.
-- The ROM emulator should be implemented in SFe64 programs.
+- The ROM emulator is optional in SFe32 programs.
 - This subchunk will eventually be reused for other features in a future version of this specification.

 * * *

 ## 5.6 "ICRD" subchunk

-The maximum length for a SFe64 file's creation date will be increased.

-- Maximum length is increased to 65536 Characters.
+This is mostly the same as in Soundfont(r) 2.04, but UTF-8 is now used instead of ASCII.

-- The "ICRD" subchunk contains a UTF-8 string of up to 65536 bytes.
+- The "ICRD" subchunk contains a UTF-8 string of up to 256 bytes.
-- Example of value: "September 1, 2022" (with appropriate zero bytes)
+- Example of value: "September 4, 2024" (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound".